essteer/mit-6002x/src/L12_Machine_Learning/machine_learning.md

 All ML methods require:

 - Representation of the features.
-- Distance metric for feature vectors.
+- Distance metric for feature vectors (where each feature is an element of a vector).
 - Objective function and constraints.
 - Optimisation method for learning the model.
 - Evaluation method, to determine how much confidence we can place in the outcome, but also to enable us to fine-tune parameters.